Persicaria plants and species

 Best Garden Varieties

-P.affinis is the species of choice for the garden, with ‘Dimity’ and ‘Superba’ being two named varieties readily available.
+P.affinis is the species of choice for the garden, with ‘Dimity’, ‘Red Dragon and ‘Superba’ being three named varieties readily available.

 Low growing and matt forming it will spread, however is not seen as invasive.

 Flower spikes open a pastel pink before turing to a deep crimson in late summer.
 Grows well in full sun to part shade reaching around 30cm in height.

 P.odorata is known as Vietnamese ‘Hot Mint’ and is used in asian cooking.
 It is frost tender, and as it tends to make roots wherever the stems touch the ground needs to be grown in a container from which it can’t escape.